kashishky/Recursive-Search-Youtube-Agents/README.md

 - DuckDuckGo search provides web snippets.
 - Snippets are summarized into a coherent research summary.
 - The agent reflects on gaps and iteratively performs new searches if necessary.
-- The process follows a simplified ReAct (Reasoning + Action) loop, using LangChain’s tool abstraction for search and LLM summarization.
+- The process follows a simplified ReAct (Reasoning + Action) loop.
 - Outputs include a printed final summary and source list.

 ### task2youtube.ipynb